influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withResult(result)
 ```

-Result holds the result (stdout) of a script template
+"Result holds the result (stdout) of a script template"

 ## obj synchronizationStatus

-NodeSynchronizationStatus stores the status of a node
+"NodeSynchronizationStatus stores the status of a node"

 ### fn synchronizationStatus.withWaiting